 Perhaps you can get a lot of benefit from a large, conventional analog aid.
 Yes, other people can see it, but communication is worth some indignity.

 Perhaps you don't really need to be able to boost the high end on your hearing aid 2 years after you purchase one (i.e. perhaps programmability is not so important).

-Remember, you can generally try hearing aids for a month before you buy them.
+Remember, you can generally try hearing aids for a month or a little more before you buy them.

 There are many methods of making things louder without putting all of the electronics into or close to your ear.
 These are generally called "assistive devices".
 The typical assistive device costs about 10% as much as a hearing aid.

 For example, the "PocketTalker" shown above is a small clunky device that nevertheless can be useful for things like one-on-one communication.
 This device is usually priced around $175 (Costco sells them for $114).

 There are assistive devices for TV's, telephones, and just wiring up offices with "loops".
 In essence, these are large, inexpensive hearing aids.

 Hearing loss and hair loss seems to come eventually to all of us.
 For this reason, there are often charitable organizations that are willing to help out with hearing for persons who don't have financial resources to buy a hearing aid.

 The first big consideration is "try before you buy".
 We wouldn't buy a used car , couch or a home stereo unit without trying it first.